velvok/aws-ephemeral-format/README.md

 `sudo /home/ubuntu/scripts/aws-ephemeral-format.sh -t 82 -s 1024 -f swap`

-Note: The script will not format the ephemeral storage if it alredady contains a partition table.
+Note: The script will not format the ephemeral storage if it already contains a partition table.